-- (a) A minimum of 10% of the additional residential units resulting from the approval of such future land use map change (calculated as the difference between the potential maximum number of residential units allowable on the property under the proposed and existing future land use categories) shall be designated as affordable residential units. - (b) For purposes of this policy, affordable residential units are residential units that are designated as affordable to households with income at or below 80% of the area median income (AMI) for households within the Metropolitan Statistical Area, adjusted for family size.
+- A minimum of 10% of the additional residential units resulting from the approval of such future land use map change shall be designated as affordable residential units.
+The additional number of residential units shall be calculated as the difference between the maximum density of the existing Future Land Use category multiplied by the acreage subject to the change and the number of residential units approved as part of a subsequent preliminary development plan for the property under the newly approved future land use category.
+As a density bonus, affordable residential units provided pursuant to this policy shall not be counted toward the maximum allowable residential density for the development under the Future Land Use category or Zoning of the property. - b) For purposes of this policy, affordable residential units are residential units that are designated as affordable to households with income at or below 80% of the area median income (AMI) for households within the Metropolitan Statistical Area, adjusted for family size.
 Such units must remain affordable for a period of 30 years. - (c) Affordable residential units proposed under this policy must be provided on-site, integrated with the market rate units, and evenly dispersed throughout any development.